surajvm3/surajv311.github.io/_posts/2026-07-31-kafka-and-kfkProducer.md

 **Other info**:
 - Partition Key — Routing and Ordering: The record key controls which partition a record lands in.
 Records with the same key always go to the same partition (for a fixed partition count).
 Records with a `null` key are distributed by the client.
   - **Keyed records:** gives ordering guarantees — all records for the same key arrive at the same partition in order.
 The risk: if one key generates disproportionately high traffic, one partition gets disproportionate load — the hot partition problem.
 A more granular key (e.g., `user_id + metric_type`) distributes load across partitions while still giving ordering within a category.
   - **Null-keyed records:** since Kafka 2.4, the default partitioner for null-keyed records is the **sticky partitioner**, not round-robin.
 It writes to one partition until a batch fills or `linger.ms` expires, then rotates.
-This meaningfully improves batch fill rates on high-volume keyless topics — a 30–50% batching efficiency improvement over round-robin.
+This meaningfully improves batch fill rates on high-volume keyless topics over round-robin.
 If you need key identity for consumers (for routing or filtering) but don't want it to affect partitioning, put it in a **record header** instead of the key.
 - A producer does not fail immediately when a broker becomes unreachable.
 Retries and buffering absorb short outages transparently.
 - Two decisions made at topic creation that you mostly can't undo:
   - **Partition count** — more partitions = more consumer parallelism, but also more replication overhead at the cluster level (100 partitions × 3 replicas = 300 replica slots to manage).
-A practical heuristic: partition count ≈ your target consumer parallelism.
+Partition count should be sized from expected producer throughput, consumer parallelism, recovery requirements, and broker capacity.
 Kafka can **add** partitions to an existing topic.
 It **cannot remove them**.
 If you auto-create topics programmatically, guard against a config service returning a nonsense value (like 50,000 partitions) with a hard cap, and make sure your reconciliation logic only ever increases partition count, never decreases.
   - **Replication factor** — typically 3 in production.
 With `min.insync.replicas=2` and `acks=all`, you can lose one broker and keep writing without pause.
 - Running Kafka on Spot VMs is economical but introduces real eviction risk.
 - When your process shuts down, records may still be sitting in the buffer or a linger window, unsent.
 The correct pattern: